brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

-Once that is done, its time to configure the network service, either create the /etc/systemd/system/hid-netd.service file or use the below script
+Once that is done, it’s time to configure the network service, either create the /etc/systemd/system/hid-netd.service file or use the below script
 ```
 sudo tee /etc/systemd/system/hid-netd.service >/dev/null <<'UNIT'
 [Unit]